malcolmlearnstech/datastructures-algopractice/CodeWars/5-Sum-of-Digits.md

 <p>
 <em>When the number 942 is separated, it splits its digits into 9, 4, and 2.
 When those are added, we receive 15.

   Since 15 still has two digits, we split again in 1 & 5.
-After adding 1 & 5, we receive 6.
+(After adding 1 & 5, we receive 6)

   <strong>The function will return 6.</strong></em>
 </p>